prmadev/prma/content/posts/call-me-perma.md

 However, I find myself at a loss when attempting to establish a personal connection with any aspect of this interpretation of this name.
 This brings us to its secondary and perhaps more intended connotation.

-In Shia Islam, there exists a concept akin to Christianity's sainthood, known as "<dfn>Imam</dfn>".
+In Shia Islam, there exists a concept akin to Christianity's sainthood, known as "{{<dfn `Imam`>}}".
 However, these Imams are asserted to be leaders of the Islamic community.
 The first of these figures holds the title "<span class="person p-name">Amir-al-momenin</span>," or the "prince of the faithful," commonly abbreviated as Amir.
 The third Imam, the second son of the first, was named <span class="person p-name">Hossein</span>.
 Both individuals deviate significantly from pacifism.

 While these historical and linguistic connections hold merit, I must underscore a significant twist: since the age of 15, I have consciously disavowed Islam and theism in their entirety.